NilFoundation/zkLLVM/docs/manual/intermediate.md

 =============================

 In this tutorial we dive deeper into the cryptography constructs which crypto3 library implements.
-By the end of this tutorial , a user will be in a position to start combining different schemes and understand how major classes interact.
+By the end of this tutorial , a user will understand how to sign data and use different modes.

 Pre-requisites